awslabs/dynamodb-continuous-backup/README.md

 DynamoDB can be [backed up using Amazon Data Pipeline](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb-part2.html), which creates full point in time copies of DynamoDB tables to AmazonS3.
 If you want to restore data from a point in time, you simply [reimport that data into a new table](http://docs.aws.amazon.com/datapipeline/latest/DeveloperGuide/dp-importexport-ddb-part1.html).

+__PLEASE NOTE THAT THIS UTILITY IS NOW DEPRECATED IN FAVOR OF [DYNAMODB POINT IN TIME RECOVERY](https://aws.amazon.com/dynamodb/pitr)__

 ![Import Export Backup](ImportExport.png)

 For some customers, this full backup and restore model works extremely well.
 Other customers need the ability to recover data at the item level, with a frequency that is much lower than a full periodic backup and restore.
 For example, they may want to recover changes made to a single item within just a few minutes.